Tropical cyclone & severe wind

 Tornadoes

 Tornadoes come in many sizes but are typically in the form of a visible funnel with the narrow end touching the ground.
 A cloud of debris commonly encircles the lower portion of the funnel.
 They usually rotate with wind speeds of 175 km/h or less, but can have wind speeds up to 350 km/h.
-They usually average 75 metres or less in diameter and travel several kilometres before dissipating, although some are in excess of a kilometre across and can stay on the ground for more than 100 kilometres.
+They usually average 75 metres or less in diameter and travel several kilometres before dissipating, although some are more than a kilometre across and can stay on the ground for over 100 kilometres.
 Severe tornadoes can have winds exceeding 400 km/h but are mostly restricted to widths of less than 100 metres.

 Where does severe wind hazard occur?